Crisp-Unimib/SFAL/README.md

 # SFAL: Semantic–Functional Alignment Scores

-This repository contains a pipeline for analyzing and linking features from Sparse Autoencoders (SAEs).
+This repository contains a pipeline for analyzing and linking features from Sparse Autoencoders.
 The process involves calculating the co-occurrence of SAE features, generating embeddings for their explanations, and scoring the alignment between co-occurrence patterns and semantic similarity.

 ## Repository Structure